XIN-Solutions/xinmods-js/README.md

 * `CACHE_TTL`; ttl in seconds
 * `CACHE_DEBUG`; show state of cache when hit/stored.

-The `HippoConnection` object has a number of useful functions:
+The `BloomreachConnection` object has a number of useful functions:

 * `getDocumentByUuid(uuid)`; get the document at UUID
 * `listDocuments(path)`; list documents and folders at a certain path